bitnami/charts/bitnami/dataplatform-bp1/README.md

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+In order to render complete information about the deployment including all the sub-charts, please use --render-subchart-notes flag while installing the chart.

 ## Upgrading